zacharyydoll/VOCIM_Color_Prediction/README.md

 The model includes a Graph Neural Network (GNN) component that:
 - Enhances the base TinyViT architecture
 - Uses separate dropout for the GNN component
+- Creates a bipartite graph between birds and colors
-- Processes relationships between birds in the same frame
+- Processes relationships between birds and colors in the same frame
 - Currently achieves ~92.8% accuracy on the ambiguous subset

 ## Linear Assignment Evaluation